Published by Christina Riley. Last Updated on November 26, 2023.

 Spring and Summer

-- March: Every year, the North Carolina Museum of Art explodes with flowers.
+- March: The North Carolina Museum of Art explodes with flowers every year.
 More than 50 floral interpretations by world-class designers are created on-site for a once-in-a-lifetime experience.
 This time of year is also when strawberry picking gets started.
 Hunt’s and Page are two great farms in Raleigh.
 Our guide covers them and a few more Wake County options.

 - April: Brewagloo is North Carolina’s largest craft beer festival bringing over 30,000 people to sample over 100 state breweries and 50 food trucks.
 The festival is free but samples are available for purchase to celebrate NC Beer Month!

 - Mid-April: Visit the WRAL Azalea Gardens during its peak.
 You’ll see a variety of pinks and purples mixed with greens, as a full demonstration that spring is in full swing!
 Get there early because the gardens get crowded on weekends with photography sessions and visitors from all over.

-- May: Featuring over 50 area chefs with a mission to raise awareness of food insecurity, Thrive NC is a two-day food festival served up by Raleigh’s top chefs and restaurants.
+- May: Featuring over 50 area chefs with a mission to raise awareness of food insecurity, Thrive NC is a two-day food festival served by Raleigh’s top chefs and restaurants.

 - July: Ever seen a field filled with sunflowers?
 What if I told you those sunflowers would later be turned into biofuel?
 Not only are the Raleigh Sunflowers a must-see event, but they end up going to a great cause.
 While they typically do bloom in early July, keep your eyes peeled to our social media for updates!